levnikolaevicmiskyn/ISA/lab1/project/syn/README.md

 - once synopsys is opened type "source synthesize.do"
 - once finished type "exit"

+2020/10/24: Changes in synthesize.do:
+-removed unnecessary flag -gate_clock
+-Organized reports in dedicated folders

 Verification and Power back-annotation (Synthesis is mandatory first)